twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Checkbox: **Debug: VOLT.UseGlyphIds** – Used for fonts with Microsoft VOLT projects.

 ### Font Test Window
-The context menu for `mmFontTest` has two paste options and a multiline text field at the bottom (`Memo1`) with the same text in Arial Bold (13 points).
+The context menu for `mmFontTest` has two paste options (pmSamplePaste and pmSamplePaste2) and a multiline text field at the bottom (`Memo1`) with the same text in Arial Bold (13 points).
 Double-click the memo to change the font and size.

 ### Options Window
 The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).
 The **Preview** tab includes three unused buttons to move the selected text string up and down or to reset the list.